 The Department of Psychological & Brain Sciences is a top-ranked experimental psychology program with world-class faculty and state-of-the-art technology.
 The National Research Council rated the program in the top 15% of psychology programs nationwide.
+To find out which faculty are recruiting graduate students for the 2024-25 admissions cycle, please check here.

 Faculty members include prominent scholars working in four graduate research training areas: